ibm-cloud-docs/vpc/about-sgx-confidential-computing.md

 {{site.data.keyword.attribute-definition-list}}

-# Confidential computing with Intel Software Guard Extensions (SGX) for Virtual Servers for VPC
+# Confidential computing for x86 Virtual Servers for VPC
 {: #about-sgx-vpc}

 [Select availability]{: tag-green}

+Confidential computing is a new technology that offers technical assurances that customer workloads and data are confidential and protected from everyone including the Cloud Service Provider(CSP).
+{: shortdesc}

+Confidential computing with Intel SGX for VPC is available only in the Dallas (us-south) and Frankfurt (eu-de) regions.
+Confidential computing with Intel TDX for VPC is available for select customers.
+Contact IBM Sales if you are interested in being allowlisted and using this offering.
+Confidential computing with Intel TDX for VPC is available only in the Washington DC (us-east) region.
+Confidential computing is only available with select profiles.
+For more information, see [SGX-compatible profiles](/docs/vpc?topic=vpc-about-sgx-vpc&interface=ui#compatible-profiles-confidential-computing-vpc-sgx).
+{: preview}

+## Confidential computing with Intel Trusted Domain Extension (TDX)
+{: #confidential-computing-vpc-tdx}

+ Confidential computing with Intel Trust Domain Extensions(TDX) offers confidentiality to virtual machines by providing CPU enhancements that are leveraged by the firmware and hardware to provide confidentiality and integrity.
+Everything within these virtual machine is confidential and can't be eavesdropped.
+Also, everything within these virtual machine is integrity protected and can't be tampered.
+For more information about TDX, see [Intel Trust Domain Extensions](https://www.intel.com/content/www/us/en/developer/tools/trust-domain-extensions/overview.html){: external}.

+## Confidential computing with Intel Software Guard Extensions (SGX)
+{: #confidential-computing-vpc-sgx}

 Confidential computing with Intel&reg; Software Guard Extensions (SGX) protects your data through hardware-based server security by using isolated memory regions that are known as encrypted enclaves.
 This hardware-based computation helps protect your data from disclosure or modification.
 Which means that your sensitive data is encrypted while it is in virtual server instance memory by allowing applications to run in private memory space.
-To use SGX, you must install the SGX drivers and platform software on SGX-capable worker nodes.
+To use SGX, you must install the platform software on SGX-capable worker nodes.
 Then, design your app to run in an SGX environment.
-For more information about SGX, see [Intel Software Guard Extensions](https://www.intel.com/content/www/us/en/developer/tools/software-guard-extensions/overview.html).
-{: shortdesc}

-Confidential computing is only available with select profiles.
-For more information, see [SGX-compatible profiles](/docs/vpc?topic=vpc-about-sgx-vpc&interface=ui#compatible-profiles-confidential-computing-vpc-sgx).
-{: note}

-## Confidential computing
-{: #confidential-computing-vpc-sgx}
+While your sensitive data is inside an encrypted enclave, your data is split into trusted and untrusted parts.
+While the trusted parts are used in the encrypted enclave, the CPU denies all other access to the enclave regardless of access privileges.
+The data is guarded from internal and external threats and can't be stolen or sabottaged.

 When you use confidential computing with SGX, your data is protected through the entire compute lifecycle.
-Which means that your data is accessible only to authorized code and is invisible to anyone or anything else, including the operating system and even {{site.data.keyword.cloud}}.
+Which means that your data is accessible only to authorized code and is invisible to anyone or anything else, including the operating system and {{site.data.keyword.cloud}}.

-### SGX is a trusted execution environment (TEE)
+### SGX and TDX are trusted execution environments (TEE)
 {: #tee-sgx-vpc}

-SGX uses a trusted execution environment (TEE).
+Both SGX and TDX use a trusted execution environment (TEE).
 TEE is a secure area of the main processor that provides a higher level of data security for trusted data and applications.

 A TEE sets up an isolated, secure area of the main processor on a device that is dedicated to processing and storing sensitive data.
-The secure environment is protected from unauthorized access - even if the operating system is compromised.
-While your sensitive data is inside an encrypted enclave, your data is split into trusted and untrusted parts.
-The trusted parts are used in the encrypted enclave while the CPU denies all other access to the enclave regardless of access privileges.
-The data is inaccessible to internal and external threats and can't be removed or modified.
+The secure environment is protected from unauthorized access - even if the system software is compromised.

-So, all Intel SGXs are TEEs, but not all TEEs are Intel SGXs.
+So, all Intel SGXs and TDxs are TEEs, but not all TEEs are Intel SGXs or TDXs.

-### Attestation
+## Attestation
 {: #attestation-sgx-vpc}

-When you develop a confidential computing application, you must design it so you can segment the information that needs encryption.
-At run time, the segmented information is kept confidential through attestation.
-When a request for information from the segmented code or app data is received, the encrypted enclave verifies that the request comes from the part of the application that exists outside of the enclave within the same application before it shares any information.
-Through the attestation process, information is kept confidential and data leakage is prevented.
-For more information about attestation with Intel SGX, see [Attestation with Intel SGX and Data Center Attestation Primitives (DCAP)](/docs/vpc?topic=vpc-about-attestation-sgx-dcap-vpc).
+When you develop a confidential computing SGX application, you must design it so you can segment the information that needs confidentiality.
+At run time, the segmented information is kept in encrypted enclaves.
+The confidential information is loaded into the encrypted enclaves, only after the encrypted enclaves proves its authenticity through a process called attestation.
+For more information about attestation with Intel SGX and TDX, see [Attestation with Intel SGX or TDX and Data Center Attestation Primitives (DCAP)](/docs/vpc?topic=vpc-about-attestation-sgx-dcap-vpc).

-### Confidential computing with SGX use cases
+## Confidential computing with SGX and TDX use cases
 {: #scenarios-sgx-vpc}

-The following are some of the use cases for confidential computing with SGX.
+The following are some of the use cases for confidential computing with SGX and TDX.

 * **Confidentiality and Privacy of Workloads and Applications** within a Confidential Computing environment make sure that data privacy and security applications are always protected.